szhshp/NextJS-BlogTemplate-ProjectTitan/posts/Document-Main.md

 Github: [Project Titan](https://github.com/szhielelp/NextJS-BlogTemplate-ProjectTitan)

-1. [Fork](https://github.com/szhielelp/NextJS-BlogTemplate-ProjectTitan) and STAR it, please.
+  1.[Fork](https://github.com/szhielelp/NextJS-BlogTemplate-ProjectTitan) and STAR it, please.
-2. Go to [Vercel](https://vercel.com/), Login and click 'New Project'
+    2. Go to[Vercel](https://vercel.com/), Login and click 'New Project'
       3. Import your forked repo
-4. Click `Continue` without any modification on configs.
+4. Click`Continue` without any modification on configs.
 5. Finger crossed and wait it to deploy

-Then you can add/update the post and push to github.
-Vercel will handle all CI/CD works for you.
+Then you can add / update the post and push to github.Vercel will handle all CI / CD works for you.

 ## Dev

 1. Fork and STAR it, please.
 2. Clone it locally
-3. `npm install` or `yarn`
+3. `npm install` or`yarn`
-4. `npm run dev` or `yarn dev`
+4. `npm run dev` or`yarn dev`

 ## What's New

 ### Random Homepage Background

-You can set your favourite homepage background on [data\jumbotron.ts](../data/jumbotron.ts):
+You can set your favourite homepage background on[data\jumbotron.ts](../ data / jumbotron.ts):

 ``` JS
 const backgroundPictureLib = [